North Carolina's COVID-19 exposure tracking app launches Tuesday

 10 a.m.

 North Carolina's COVID-19 Exposure Notification app, "SlowCOVIDNC," is launching Tuesday.
-In an email to media outlets, the state said the app will help slow the spread of the virus by alerting them when they may have been exposed to someone who has tested positive.
+In an email to media outlets, the state said the app will alert users if they've been exposed to someone who has tested positive for COVID-19.

 The app will partner with Google and Apple's Exposure Notification System to alert users if they've been in close contact with someone who tests positive.
 The app is designed to enhance the state's existing contact tracing efforts.
 It can be downloaded for free via the Apple App Store and the Google Play Store.